SourcePot/PIclient/README.md

 You will need to adjust the url in datapoolclient.py to the web address of __your__ Datapool web application:
 ![URL setting within datapoolclient.py](/assets/img/url.png "URL setting within datapoolclient.py")

 When sentinel.py runs for the first time, datapoolclient.py will create a set of sub-directories.
+You will need to adjust the client.json file in the newly created settings sub-directory.

 > [!IMPORTANT]
-> You will need to adjust the client.json file in the newly created settings sub-directory.
-This file contains the access details, such as the Datapool web application url, the client_id and client_secret.
+> The client.json file contains the access details, such as the Datapool web application url, the client_id and client_secret.
+These need to match your Datapool remote client registration.

 These details must match the client registration within the Datapool web application.